-This manual describes several commands and utilities in the Digital UNIX system, including facilities for text manipulation, macro and program generation, and source file management.
+This manual describes several commands and utilities in the Compaq Tru64 UNIX (formerly DIGITAL UNIX) system, including facilities for text manipulation, macro and program generation, and source file management.

 Audience

 The commands and utilities described in this manual are intended primarily for programmers, but some of them, particularly those described in Chapter 1, Chapter 2, Chapter 3, and Chapter 6, can be very useful for writers and other types of users as well.
 The manual assumes that you are a moderately experienced user of UNIX systems.